 - Principal Investigator, Understanding The Academic Career Aspiration and Attainment of Underrepresented Students, Campus Research Board, 2000-present

-- Trent, William (2008).
+- Trent, W. (2008).
 RESOURCES, ASSETS AND STRENGTHS AMONG SUCCESSFUL DIVERSE STUDENTS; Understanding the Contributions of the Gates Millenniun Scholars Program.
 Readings in Equal Education.
 AMS Press, Inc. Press: New York.

-- Green, D., Trent, William (2005).
+- Green, D., Trent, W. (2005).
 The public good and a radically diverse democracy.
 Higher education and the public good.
 Josey Bass: San Francisco.

-- Trent, William (1991).
+- Trent, W. (1991).
 Student affirmative action in higher education: Addressing underrepresentation.
 The racial crisis in higher education.
 Southern University Press: Albany, NY.

-- Trent, William, Braddock, J., Henderson, R. (1985).
+- Trent, W., Braddock, J., Henderson, R. (1985).
 Trends in Black enrollment and degree attainment.
 Desegregating America's colleges and universities: Title VI regulation of higher education.
 Teachers College Press: New York.

 In The News